jtsiomb/xmon/README.md

   - currently CPU usage collection is implemented with `NtQuerySystemInformation` and so it only works on NT-based windows.
-  - currently the network interface statistics module, uses the "IP Helper API", which is only available NT, and more specifically on NT 4.0 SP4 or newer.
+  - currently the network interface statistics module, uses the "IP Helper API", which is available on windows 98 and windows NT 4.0 SP4 or newer.